mariacer/strong_dfc/README.md

 # Deep Feedback Control

-Implementation of Deep Feedback Control and some extensions.
-The basis of this repository is a cleaned-up version of this [public repository](https://github.com/meulemansalex/deep_feedback_control/tree/main).
+Implementation of [Deep Feedback Control (DFC)](https://papers.nips.cc/paper/2021/hash/25048eb6a33209cb5a815bff0cf6887c-Abstract.html) and [Strong-DFC](https://proceedings.mlr.press/v162/meulemans22a.html).
+The basis of this repository is a cleaned-up version of this
+[public repository](https://github.com/meulemansalex/deep_feedback_control/tree/main).

 ## Requirements